legendddhgf/cmps101-pt.s18.grading/pa5/README.md

 # cmps101-pt.s18/pa5

-The following is a set of performance tests to run on your Graph program.
+The following is a set of performance tests to run on your FindComponents program.
 It takes three example input files and compares your results to our correct model outputs.
 It also includes a testing client for your List and Graph ADT's as per the requirements of PA5.
 We have made this available to you to check your work before making your final submission.

 ## Installation